Course Outline

 Lessons

-- Using Flow templates
+- Using Flow Templates for Government

-- Navigating in Flow
+- Navigating in Microsoft Flow for Government

-- Editing a Flow
+- Editing a Flow for Government Needs

-- Publishing and triggering a Flow
+- Publishing and Triggering a Flow

-- Turning off or deleting a Flow
+- Turning Off or Deleting a Flow

 Lab: Building Processes in Office 365 for Government

-- Create a Team with a channel
+- Create a Team with a Channel for Collaboration

-- Build an absence business process
+- Build an Absence Business Process

-- Test the absence process
+- Test the Absence Process

 - Optional: Create a Feedback Form

-- Optional: Test your Form and Flow
+- Optional: Test Your Form and Flow

 After completing this module, students will be able to:

-- Use Flow templates effectively
+- Use Flow Templates for Government Processes

-- Navigate around Flow
+- Navigate Microsoft Flow for Government

 Module 3: Flow Logic for Government